XiaoruiZhu/data-wrangling/content/week-1.md

 ### Assignments

 - Complete Homework #1 located in this week's folder.
-- One person from each group will submit via *Canvas Discussions* the group's .R script and Word document.
+- One person from each group will submit via *Canvas* the group's .R script and Word document.
 - This homework assignment is due by 9AM, October 25, 2021.